Emirates Capital Asset Management (ECAM)

 Technical Model

-The Technical model is currently GREEN.
-Global equity markets have been in a trending advance since Oct 2022.
+The Technical model is currently YELLOW.
+Global equity markets have been in a trending advance since Oct 2023 following their Jul-Oct/23 correction.

 Sentiment Model